Simplified Two-Dimensional Model for Global Atmospheric Dynamics: Validation

 where $\Delta(t)=\Delta_0 \cos{\Omega t}$ and $\Omega$ is the orbital frequency (for the Earth, $\Omega=\omega/365$, $\Delta_0=23.4\degree$).
 In this work we will ignore this seasonal effect in order to simplify the discussion.

-For the energy radiated away, we postulate an emission rate to outer space similar to a black-body radiation form $E_{out} = \lambda \tau(t,\theta,\phi)$, where $\lambda$ is an emissivity coefficient.\footnote{If the emission were not directly proportional to $\tau$, like in the Stefan-Boltzmann law $E_{out}=\sigma(\tau/\rho)^4$, the formulas below would remain basically unchanged with redefined values for $\lambda$ and the mean thermal density $\tau_0$.}\\ The net energy gained by the system is the difference
+For the energy radiated away, we postulate an emission rate to outer space similar to a black-body radiation form $E_{out} = \lambda \tau(t,\theta,\phi)$, where $\lambda$ is an emissivity coefficient.\footnote{If the emission were not directly proportional to $\tau$, like in the Stefan-Boltzmann law, $E_{out}=\sigma(\tau/\rho)^4$, the formulas below would remain basically unchanged with redefined values for $\lambda$ and mean thermal density $\tau_0$.}\\